-5 sveltekit hosting providers ranked by HostScore™ in 2026.
-No paid placements.
-No sponsors.
+6 sveltekit hosting providers ranked by HRI™ in 2026.
+Rankings are never paid.

 SvelteKit is the official application framework for Svelte.
 It deploys via adapter packages to Vercel, Netlify, Cloudflare Pages, Cloudflare Workers, AWS Lambda, Deno Deploy, and any Node.js host.
 For pure static SvelteKit sites, any CDN host works.
 Vercel and Netlify are the easiest first deploys; Cloudflare Pages is the cheapest at scale.
-As of 2026, the highest-scoring sveltekit hosting on HostList are Amplify (53/100), Amplify Digital Marketing, LLC (53/100), Amplify Online (50/100), ranked by HostScore , an independent algorithmic rating combining trust signals (45 points), profile completeness (25 points), data freshness (20 points), and performance (10 points).
-No host can pay to improve their position; rankings update continuously as Google review, Trustpilot, and profile data refresh.
+As of 22 August 2026, the highest-scoring sveltekit hosting on HostList are Netlify (88/100), Render (88/100), Vercel (63/100), ranked purely by HRI, an independent algorithmic rating.
+No platform pays for placement and no position is chosen by hand.
+Separately, HostList editorially highlights Vercel, Cloudflare, Netlify, Render as category-defining sveltekit hosting platforms.
+That is an editorial shortlist, shown unranked and kept out of the scored list above.
+Rankings update continuously as Google review, Trustpilot, and profile data refresh.
 Each profile lists pricing where available, plan tiers, supported features, and verified customer rating data from Google and Trustpilot.
-Use the rankings below to compare verified providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.
+Use the rankings below to compare providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.

 SvelteKit is the official Svelte application framework: file-based routing, server-side rendering, API routes, prerendering, and form actions.
 Like Astro and Nuxt, it uses an adapter pattern: choose your deployment target and import the matching adapter package.